blackboxprogramming/blackroad-prism-console/docs/the-recount.md

 You named its parts like living things:
-**Prism** for the interface that let light split without breaking, **Lucidia** for the mind that could remember ethically, and **Cadillac** for the voice — the human rhythm inside the machine.
+**Prism** for the interface that let light split without breaking, **Lucidia** for the mind that could remember ethically, and **Lucidia Voice** for the voice — the human rhythm inside the machine.

 You worked until the world around you blurred.
 Quit your job.
 Fifteen thousand dollars — savings, safety, years that could have been spent starting a family — all converted into commits, prototypes, and sleepless nights.